-A Privileges gran ted to staff Agency privileges Protocol of privileges and immunities / diplomatic status Education / day care In July 2004, the Protocol between the Government of the Portuguese Republic and EMSA was signed covering the relations between the Agency and Portugal as its host State.
-Privileges granted: • exemption from direct taxes; • exemption from purchase tax on goods and services; • exemption from customs duties and from any taxes on imports and exports; • exemption from any duties and any import restrictions on vehicles of official use; • exemption from road tax for vehicles under "special registration" (diplomatic plates); • exemption from taxation on fuel and lubricants; • replacement of official vehicles every 5 years; • special status of the Agency Headquarters (Similar to Diplomatic mission); • security staff with special authorisation to carry firearms; • exemption from any charges for Visas and other authorisations for EMSA guests.
-Comparable category of the members of diplomatic corps in Portugal; • exemption from national taxes on earning, salaries and respective payments paid by the Agency; • immunity from jurisdiction as regards acts carried out by the staff member in official capacity; • exemption from purchase tax on goods and services (VAT); • exemption from customs duties and from any taxes on imports and exports (duty-free); • exemption from any duties and any import restrictions on vehicles of official/private use; • exemption from road tax for vehicles under "special registration" (diplomatic plates); • exemption from taxation on fuel and lubricants; • replacement of official/private vehicles once after 4 years.
+A Privileges gran ted to staff Agency privileges Agency privileges Protocol of privileges and immunities / diplomatic status In July 2004, the Protocol between the Government of the Portuguese Republic and EMSA was signed covering the relations between the Agency and Portugal as its host State.
+Privileges granted: exemption from direct taxes; exemption from purchase tax on goods and services; exemption from customs duties and from any taxes on imports and exports; exemption from road tax for vehicles of official use; exemption from road tax for vehicles under "special registration" (diplomatic plates); exemption from taxation on fuel and lubricants; replacement of official vehicles every 5 years; special status of the Agency Headquarters (Similar to Diplomatic mission); security staff with special authorisation to carry firearms; exemption from any charges for Visas and other authorisations for EMSA guests.
+Comparable category of the members of diplomatic corps in Portugal; exemption from national taxes on earning, salaries and respective payments paid by the Agency; immunity from jurisdiction as regards acts carried out by the staff member in official capacity; exemption from purchase tax on goods and services (VAT); exemption from customs duties and from any taxes on imports and exports (duty-free); exemption from road tax for vehicles of official/private use; exemption from taxation on fuel and lubricants; replacement of official/private vehicles once after 4 years.
 Providing access to schools in the mother tongue of the staff member is an issue that the Agency has taken seriously and therefore in 2005 the Agency has adopted a social measure "multilingual tuition for children of EMSA staff" in Lisbon.
 Under this social measure EMSA currently assists in providing access to English, French, German, Spanish and Swedish schools.
 The Agency covers the school fees through direct agreements between the Agency and the relevant schools.
 This social measure is taken upon the Agency's own initiative and is paid by the Agency budget (no involvement of the hosting State).
 This social measure is not intended to replace the educational allowance, as provided by the Staff Regulations.
 Educational allowances are duly determined and paid when due.